 – Promotion, advertising, marketing and public relations

-– Saturday Farmers Market Assistant
+– Community Gathering and Farmers Market assistance

 – Additional duties and responsibilities as required